letsencrypt/cp-cps/CP-CPS.md

 ## 7.1 Certificate profile

-All fields are as specified in RFC 5280 and the Baseline Requirements, including fields and extensions not specifically mentioned.
+All ISRG Certificates comply with one of the following Certificate Profiles, which are derived from the profiles with the same names found in Section 7.1.2 of the Baseline Requirements.
+Fields and extensions not specifically mentioned are as specified in RFC 5280 and the Baseline Requirements.

-### Root CA Certificate
+### Root CA Certificate Profile

 | Field or extension             | Value                                                                   |
 | ------------------------------ | ------------------------------------------------------------------------|